transdigiware/blockchain/howto/ibp-v2-troubleshooting.md

 To resolve this problem, you can perform the following steps:
 {: tsResolve}

+If you are running a two nodes cluster or a multizone cluster with two nodes in each zone, go directly to step 3.
+{: note}

 1. **Update and deploy ALB.** For clusters with only one single node, you can add a second node on to it.
 For clusters with multizone, you can add a second node to each zone.
 Or, edit the replica set and scale it down to 1.
 To scale-down the replica set to 1, you can perform the following steps:

   - To find the existing replica set.